opsschool/curriculum/config_management.rst

 users like universities and large ISPs had relatively few Unix systems.
 Each of those systems was generally what today's operations community calls a "snowflake system" (after the phrase "a precious and unique snowflake").
-They were carefully hand-built to purpose, rarely replaced, and providing a unique set of services to their users.
+They were carefully hand-built to purpose, rarely replaced, and provided a unique set of services to their users.

 The rise of free Unix-like OSes and commodity x86 hardware, coupled with the